tritantran04/Agentic-Medical-Service-Consultation-Chatbot/README.md

 An agent that **recommends health check-up packages** to users, built on Google's **A2A (Agent-to-Agent) protocol**.
 The agent takes a user's symptoms, age, or health-check needs, retrieves matching packages from an internal dataset using RAG, and replies in Vietnamese with the package name, price, and included services.

-> **Note:** This is an advisory chatbot only — it does not replace a doctor's diagnosis.
+> **Note:** This is an advisory chatbot only, it does not replace a doctor's diagnosis.

 ## Overview